Everything you need to know about UK regulations of home CCTV systems

 - Put up clear signs stating that CCTV is in operation

 - Only use the footage for security

 - Just keep the footage secure and for as long as you need it

 - Don’t release the footage to third parties

 However, where a camera has been installed to prevent crime, you can keep the footage for as long as needed to detect and prosecute the crime.
 The footage captured can also be passed on to the police and other authorities to achieve this.

 Consideration of Human Rights Act 1998

 Article 8 of The Human Rights Act 1998 states that an individual has the right to respect for their private and family life, and of their home.
-So if you were using your security cameras to monitor the activities of your neighbours – that would be a breach of their human rights and could open you up to prosecution.
+So if you were using your security cameras to specifically monitor the activities of your neighbours – that could well be a breach of their human rights and could open you up to prosecution.

 One last word about using your CCTV system to capture evidence of crime

 Police advise anyone using home CCTV to take great care and consideration that they fully comply and that they keep up to date with changes to the law. (download the official advice from the Information Commissioners office here) If unsure, please always err on the side of caution and move cameras, or use above link to register with the ICO.